ACA Subsidies at Tax Time: Reconciliation, Payback, and What to Do in 2026

-Fast take: If you received ACA tax credits in 2025, your actual income gets reconciled when you file taxes—and if you earned more than estimated, you may owe money back.
-With 2026 premiums jumping and subsidy rules potentially changing, now's the time to plan ahead and compare all your options.
+Fast take: If you received ACA premium tax credits in 2025, your actual income gets reconciled when you file — and if you earned more than estimated, you may owe money back.
+With 2026 premiums rising sharply and subsidy rules potentially changing, now is the time to model your real costs and compare all your options before the next open enrollment window closes.

 How ACA subsidy reconciliation works